 An embellishment for them to remember me by.

-The old Earl of Southampton died at Itchel Manor in Hampshire on 4 October 1581, two days before his son’s 8th birthday.
+The old Earl of Southampton had died at Itchel Manor in Hampshire on 4 October 1581, two days before his son’s 8th birthday.

 In mid-October the Countess wrote to Robert Dudley, Earl of Leicester, seeking his help in limiting Thomas Dymock’s power over the administration of the will, and therefore over her children’s inheritances.
 See my note to 10: About the Old Earl’s Will.
 From her letters (as printed in C.C.
 Stopes’ biography of the Earl of Southampton) it looks as if the young Earl was taken to another household around this time or shortly after.

-His sister Mary (Gib’s Lady Moll) was delivered to her mother at Cowdray House in Sussex towards the end of November.
+His sister Mary (Gib’s Lady Moll) was delivered to her mother at Cowdray House in West Sussex towards the end of November.
 The old Earl’s funeral took place at Titchfield in Hampshire a couple of days later.